dj1ch/pico-key/README.md

 4. Your config must be edited to allow the script to be run on startup after editing it, also done using the shell.

-5. The `tinyusb` library takes the duckyscript and writes it to the host.
+5. The `tinyusb` library takes the duckyscript and writes it to the host when it boots up, assuming that the configuration is set correctly.

+Essentially, this is just a *Metasploit-style* pentesting tool for the Raspberry Pi Pico.

 **Before asking to install, this is merely a blueprint for what I will be working on for the next couple of weeks!**